kafkaesc/Cat-Summoner/README.md

-# Sprigatito
+# Cat Summoner

 Built by Jared Hettinger

 Work in progress.
-Sprigatito is a test project for summoning cats.
+Cat Summoner is a test project for summoning cats.

 ## Run